semanticClimate/semanticclimate-community-article/README.md

      -  Code of conduct
      -  Open Notebook Science
 - Who is the community
+  - Types
   - Numbers:
   - Impact: qualitive and quantative
 - Chronology of community activities (2000 words)
   - of #sC community activies; categorised by types (hackathons, workshops, schools, community science); deposit events in confident doi system; log in WBCloud and make timeline.
   - of Feb 2024 India Tour
+- Community and UN Climate Literature  (1000 words)
-- What are we doing with community
+- What are we doing with community (600 words)
-  - How software is made
+  - How software is made: Alpha tester; contributor
   - Citizen science vs community science
   - UNESCO: OER, Open Science, what's next
   - UN IPCC Publishing
   - The role of research libraries: Copyright and the criminalisation of reading
+- Evaluating our community practice and outomes (600 words)
+- Definitions
+- Misc
   - S.R.
 Ranganathan and 19C/20C to 21C knowledge systems
   - AI and Open Science
-- Definitions
   - How we made this paper: All papers should be semantic and computational - now!
   - The role of research libraries: Copyright and the criminalisation of reading

 # Text